nysbc/appion-protomo/README.md

 # Compatibility

-The workflow has been tested in OSX El Capitan version 10.11.3 and Ubuntu.
+The workflow has been tested in Mac OSX El Capitan 10.11.3, Ubuntu, CentOS 7, and Windows 10.

 # Bugs